What is a Nursery or Greenhouse Manager?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 1,028,700 jobs for Nursery or Greenhouse Manager in 2016.
+In 2016, there was an estimated number of 1,028,700 jobs in the United States for Nursery or Greenhouse Manager.
 There is little to no growth in job opportunities for Nursery or Greenhouse Manager.
 The BLS estimates 74,300 yearly job openings in this field.

 The states with the most job growth for Nursery or Greenhouse Manager are Oregon, Nevada, and Massachusetts.
 Watch out if you plan on working in South Carolina, California, or Hawaii.
 These states have the worst job growth for this type of profession.